-We investigated the feasibility of recruiting for a large network of communities in multiple regions to address a common problem and the results from our recruitment efforts led to several important conclusions.
-First, we found that it took us an average of 4.05 recruitment attempts per county to meet 74% of our recruitment goal in only 54.59 days, meeting or exceeding all existing benchmarks in the literature (e.g., Horvath et al., 2012; Monaghan et al., 2007; Noguchi et al., 2007).
+54.59 days, meeting or exceeding all existing benchmarks in the literature (e.g., Horvath et al., 2012; Monaghan et al., 2007; Noguchi et al., 2007).
 Second, we found that community partners from health departments required a higher number of attempts, and took longer to recruit, compared to partners from either coalitions or agencies, but their enrollment probability was highest.
 In contrast, community partners from agencies required a lower number of attempts, and took less time to recruit, but their enrollment probability was lower.

 This difference in recruitment outcomes among partners from health departments and those from coalitions or agencies could potentially reflect the differences in organizational structure and their decision-making process.
 Specifically, given that local health departments tend to be larger, more structured, and funded by government entities, engaging partners from health departments required more attempts and time to reach a decision-maker who could approve the partnership and often required approval from several stakeholders (e.g., county-level director, state-level director), compared to partners from coalitions and agencies.
 This longer time did not necessarily reflect lack of interest on the part of health departments, however, as their enrollment rate was higher than that of community partners from coalitions and agencies.
-Therefore, forming partnerships with local health departments is vital in generating the resources and perspectives to craft community solutions (Lasker & Weiss, 2003; Minkler & Wallerstein, 2005), and our results find that our approach is viable, even when done largely virtually.
+Therefore, forming partnerships with local health departments is vital in generating the resources and perspectives to craft community solutions (Lasker & Weiss, 2003; Minkler & Wallerstein, 2005) and our results find that our approach is viable, even when done largely virtually.

 We also found that, although using multiple recruitment methods did not reduce the time it took to enroll a community partner, it did improve enrollment success.
 Other recruitment and retention studies have similarly found that using multiple modes of contact with participants is a key factor to maintaining high levels of engagement (Horvath et al., 2012).
-It is important to note that our recruitment efforts were largely costless given that we relied on digitally mediated communication tools and there were numerous options (e.g., Gmail, outlook, Google voice, Google hangout, zoom) that offered free services for making phone calls, sending emails, and hosting online conference meetings.
+It is important to note that our recruitment efforts were largely costless given that we relied on digitally mediated communication tools and there were numerous options (e.g., Gmail, outlook, Google voice, Google hangout, and Zoom) that offered free services for making phone calls, sending emails, and hosting online conference meetings.

 We further found that community partners from counties that were more vulnerable to HCV outbreaks required more attempts to recruit but did not vary in the time needed to recruit or the enrollment success.
-These findings suggest that, although the probability between recruiting a higher or lower risk county did not differ, higher risk counties are more difficult to reach, consistent with prior work (Earl et al., 2009; Noguchi et al, 2007; Wilson & Albarracín, 2015).
+These findings suggest that, although the probability between recruiting a higher or lower risk county did not differ, higher risk counties are more difficult to reach, consistent with prior work (Earl et al., 2009; Noguchi et al., 2007; Wilson & Albarracín, 2015).
 Finally, although we contacted various types of coalitions and agencies that represent aspects of community well-being, we had more success in recruiting coalitions and agencies that directly dealt with substance use and associated health problems, which constituted 88% of the coalitions/agencies that joined our network.
 Other coalitions/agencies we recruited included educational and religious institutions (22%).
-These findings suggest that the alignment between the agenda of the network and the agenda of the community organizations facilitates recruitment outcomes, such that the more the network's goals fit with pre-existing goals of community organizations, the more likely the organizations are to join.
+These findings suggest that the alignment between the agenda of the network and the agenda of the community organizations facilitates recruitment outcomes, such that the more the network's goals fit with preexisting goals of community organizations, the more likely the organizations are to join.